Stefan D. Anker

-Stefan D. Anker is a German cardiologist who is Head of Field “Tissue Homeostasis and Cachexia" at Charité University, Berlin, Germany.
+Stefan D. Anker is a German cardiologist who is Head of Field "Tissue Homeostasis and Cachexia" at Charité University, Berlin, Germany.
 Previously, he was Professor of Innovative Clinical Trials at University Medical Center Göttingen in Germany.
 The main focus of the Innovative Clinical Trials department was research in the field of chronic heart failure, including the development and clinical testing of new therapies.
+As a W3 professor, he ranks in the top 1% worldwide experts in cachexia, sarcopenia, weight loss, iron deficiencies and heart failure according to the ScienceLeadR platform.
+Research.com places Stefan Anker as 111th best medicine scientist globally and in 2nd position in Germany.

 Education

 Anker studied medicine at Charité Medical School of Humboldt-University Berlin, Germany (1987-1993) and completed his PhD at the National Heart and Lung Institute of Imperial College London, United Kingdom, in 1998.

 Career and research

-Anker has had teaching appointments in the UK, Germany, Australia and Italy.
+Anker has had teaching appointments in the UK, Germany, Australia, Poland and Italy.

 His particular research interests include the pathophysiology and treatment of acute and chronic heart failure (CHF), cardiac device therapy, clinical evaluation of cardiovascular biomarkers, pathophysiology of muscle wasting, cachexia therapy in CHF, ageing, sarcopenia and cancer.

 Anker serves on the editorial boards of European Heart Journal and European Journal of Heart Failure.
 He is founding Editor-in-Chief of the Journal of Cachexia, Sarcopenia and Muscle and of ESC Heart Failure, which is the first open access heart failure journal.

 Anker has won two American Heart Association Young Investigator Awards and has obtained two National Institutes of Health (NIH) grants (Warfarin Versus Aspirin in Reduced Cardiac Ejection Fraction (WARCEF) Trial), two grants from the EU's Seventh Framework Programme for Research (FP7), and one Innovative Medicines Initiative / Horizon 2020 grant.
+Recently Anker 's research included the role of low-level microcurrent stimulation in heart failure.